BrightcoveConsultingReusableComponents/Cast-Player-Sample/Receiver/README.md

   this.licenseUrl_ = '';
 ```
-These are <b> important </b> variables for example.
+* These are <b> important </b> variables for example.
 They define a licenseUrl, used for streaming services with DRM for example, and the main variable videoStatsData that collects information from each cast session for each contentId and send it to an external server.

-<b>Another fundamental step, setting the media listener events</b>
+Another fundamental step, setting the media listener events.
 ```javascript
 /**
    * The media element.